 Conditional Discharge in Georgia

 Georgia has a great program called Conditional Discharge.
 It allows first-time drug offenders to take advantage of a probation program instead of going straight to jail.
 The goal of the program is to reduce recidivism and encourage defendants to change their behaviors.
 If you or a loved one has been charged with a drug-related crime and it is the first offense, this is a great option.
 However, you still need assistance with presenting your case to the judge.
-That is where the Offices of Lawson and Berry and their team of Georgia Criminal Defense Attorneys come in.
-They have over 50 combined years of experience and are extremely familiar with Conditional Discharge.
+That is where the Offices of Lawson and Berry and their team of Georgia Conditional Discharge Attorneys come in.
+They have over 50 combined years of experience and are extremely familiar with Conditional Discharge in Georgia.
 Contact us today if you have been charged with a crime or have any questions about a conditional discharge.

 Georgia Law O.C.G.A. §16-13-2 on Conditional Discharge